grafana/agent/docs/sources/flow/reference/cli/convert.md

 ### Prometheus

-Using the `--source-format=prometheus` will convert the source config from [Prometheus v2.45](https://prometheus.io/docs/prometheus/2.45/configuration/configuration/) to {{< param "PRODUCT_NAME" >}} configuration.
+Using the `--source-format=prometheus` will convert the source configuration from [Prometheus v2.45](https://prometheus.io/docs/prometheus/2.45/configuration/configuration/) to {{< param "PRODUCT_NAME" >}} configuration.